Instant Delivery

 • Your W-4 info, like whether you’re single or married, and how many dependents or deductions you claimed

-• The IRS tax brackets.
+• The IRS withholding tables.

 It’s usually calculated by your employer using an IRS chart or payroll software.